kcg295/kcg295.github.io/projects.md

 #### Current Status

-*``It Feels Like Whack-a-mole'': User Experiences of Data Removal from People Search Websites* was accepted to PETS 2022.
+*``It Feels Like Whack-a-mole'': User Experiences of Data Removal from People Search Websites* was published in PETS 2022.

 #### Next Steps